-human_brainResearchers* report in a yet unpublished study (2009) that patients with anti-social personality disorder benefited from extended quantitative electroencephalography (QEEG)-guided neurofeedback sessions in a clinical case series.
+human_brainResearchers report in a clinical case series that patients with anti-social personality disorder benefited from extended quantitative electroencephalography (QEEG)-guided neurofeedback sessions.
 QEEG-guided neurofeedback provides individually tailored neurotherapy sessions based on a patient’s unique EEG and comparisons to age appropriate, normative databases.
 This is the first neurofeedback study that I am aware of with this population.

 Nine male and 4 female participants (n=13) diagnosed with antisocial personality disorder, aged 19-48, completed 80-120 QEEG-guided neurofeedback sessions.
 All subjects were medication free, received no other treatments, including psychotherapy, during neurofeedback, and had attended at least 1 other failed treatment (non-neurofeedback) before enrollment in this study.
 Pre/Post assessments included a clinical interview, QEEG assessment with normative database comparisons (NxLink), Minnesota Multiphasic Personality Inventory (MMPI), Test of Variables of Attention (TOVA), and the Symptom Assessment-45 Questionnaire.

 Of course, this is a small clinical case series that did not include a control group.
-Thus one cannot say, “this caused that.”
+Thus, one cannot say, “this caused that.”
 The methods used in this study suggest that the treatment gains could only be attributed to neurofeedback or a placebo effect (interactions with the researchers).
 If attributable to a placebo effect, this would one enormous, long lasting effect in this notoriously difficult to treat population!
-A controlled study would settle this debate.
+A controlled study will help elucidate more clearly the actual treatment effects.

 Several side notes: You may have noticed the large number of neurofeedback sessions used in this study.
-This is consistent with my training at the UNT Neurotherapy Lab where I learned that the more severe disorders, such Reactive Attachment Disorder (RAD), often require 100 or more sessions.
-The current study suggests that this may be true with personality disorders as well.
+This is consistent with my clinical experiences that as the severity of the disorder increases, so does the number of neurofeedback sessions required for successful treatment.
+For example, Reactive Attachment Disorder (RAD) can require 100 or more sessions, and Autism can require 80 or more sessions (based on my clinical experience).
+The current study suggests that this may be true with personality disorders.
 Also, neurofeedback has many names, including “neurotherapy” and “EEG biofeedback.”
 The researchers in the current study introduced a new name (at least for me) for neurofeedback: neurobiofeedback.

 Reference: